aframevr/aframe-site/src/docs/components/material.md

 incoming light and the attributes of the material.

-To achieve realism, the diffuse color, metalness, reflectivity, and roughness attributes of the material must accurately be controled, often based on real-world material studies.
+To achieve realism, the diffuse color, metalness, reflectivity, and roughness attributes of the material must accurately be controlled, often based on real-world material studies.
 Some people have compiled charts of realistic values for different kinds of materials that can be used as a starting point.